-What Does it Take to Be a Food Batchmaker?
+What is a Food Batchmaker?

 Example of Food Batchmaker Job Set up and operate equipment that mixes or blends ingredients used in the manufacturing of food products.
 Includes candy makers and cheese makers.

-A Day in the Life of a Food Batchmaker
+Life As a Food Batchmaker

 - Formulate or modify recipes for specific kinds of food products.